7MIMIRA/apmoola/README.md

 # Supports
 - Listing
-  - apps
+  - Apps
-  - stages
+  - Stages
-  - events
+  - Events
-  - events in an app
+  - Events in an app
-  - stages in an app
+  - Stages in an app
-  - events at a stage
+  - Events at a stage
-  - stage for an event
+  - Stage for an event
-  - events that occur between two dates
+  - Events that occur between two dates

 - Querying a single
-  - app
+  - App
-  - stage
+  - Stage
-  - event
+  - Event

 - Searching by name
-  - apps
+  - Apps
-  - stages
+  - Stages
-  - events
+  - Events

 - Adding, updating, and removing
+  - Stages
-  - stages
+  - Events

 <br>

 # TODO
-- Mutations to allow adding, updating, and removing events